 Though you and a spouse may agree on what you feel are appropriate child support arrangements, those agreements may not actually control.
 Washington courts have some discretion to depart from the legal guidelines, but they are not given absolute discretion to do so.
 In other words, if your parental agreement (with respect to child support payments) includes a significant departure from the guidelines, the Court may choose not to enforce it and will conduct its own analysis to determine a reasonable child support arrangement.
 Using a collaborative team process will help you reach agreements that should be acceptable to the Court.

-Contact a Seattle Family Lawyer for Legal Guidance
+Contact a Seattle Family Law Attorney for Legal Guidance